 How collective consciousness influences decision-making processes of individuals

-With the formation of groups so does group behaviour emerge.
-This influences the behaviour of one individual member of the group.
+With the formation of groups so does group behavior emerge.
+This influences the behavior of one individual member of the group.
 There are both positive and negative influences of groups on individual decision-making.
 The individual lets go of self-consciousness and control and follow the actions and thinking of the group.
 These are as follows:

 It is a model of thinking that individuals engage in when they are deeply involved in a cohesive group.
 The desire for harmony in the given group results in deviant or incorrect decision-making.

 It goes on to suggest that when in groups the views of individuals are more likely to shift to the extremes.
 The risk tends to be less while in groups that how they look when the decisions are made individually.
 Since the view is held by many like-minded people, it tends to look less dangerous than when an individual thinks of it alone.

 It simply means the loss of one’s individuality and becomes lost in the group.
 The individual will go along with whatever the group decides whether it is rioting, cyber bullying or even lynching.
 Individuals experience a sense of anonymity while in the group.

 These three illustrations go to show that even though our consciousness was designed by evolution, the culture we find ourselves in keeps redesigning it.